 HCV ATTRIBUTE Species at Risk - Habitat

-OPERATIONAL MONITORING PROGRAM
+OPERATIONA L MONITORING PROGRAM

-MANAGEMENT OBJECTIVE Chimney Swift Habitat
+MANAGEMENT Chimney Swift Habita at

+OBJECTIVE

-INDICATOR Reserve stand structu ure in Chimney swift habitat
+INDICATOR Reserve stand structure in Chimney swift habitat

-MONITORING/REP ORTING FREQUENCY MONITORING STRATEGY
+MONITORING/REPORTING FREQUENCY MONITORING STRATEGY

-Annual Monitor COSEWIC and NSDLF's websites for recovery strategies, actions plans, and/or special management practices developed for this species.
+Annual Monitor COSEWIC and NSDLF's websites for

+recovery strategies, actions plans, and/or

+special management practices developed for

+this species.

 DATA SOURCES COST AND DIFFICULTY

 ACCDC Low - PHP does not yet implement SMP's

 The Chimney swift can be impacted by forest management activities since this species of bird may nest in wooded areas with large diameter trees.
+Current management practices such as group and single selection implemented by PHP in shade-tolerant hardwood stands provides large-diameter trees as part of the forest cover for roosting and nest sites.
+Additionally, the old-growth forest protocol implemented by NSDLF is increasing the amount of protected oldgrowth mature and climax hardwood forests, which is beneficial for the Chimney Swift as well as many other bird species.
 Currently, there are no special management practices identified for forest managers regarding Chimney swift habitat.
 Additionally, feeding and nesting habitat relies heavily on urban and suburban areas where there is an abundance of chimneys for nesting, so PHP believes it currently has a low impact on Chimney swift populations.